Cover of The Secret Language of Tiny Cells

 She studied tiny cells that nobody understood.

-Ze bestudeerde kleine cellen die niemand begreep.
+Ze bestudeerde piepkleine cellen die niemand begreep.

 These cells were very strange.